Renewable and Reliable Supply of Power to Your Data Center

-Electricity tax for data centers is on the minimal EU-level of 0.05 EUR / kWh (0.005 SEK/kWh), making our total electricity prices the lowest in the European Union.
+Electricity tax for data centers in Sweden is since 2017 on the minimal EU-level of 0.48 EUR/MWh (5 SEK/MWh), making our total electricity prices among the lowest in the European Union.
 Read more about electricity tax in The Power Region.

 In the Heart of the National Grid

-Local power production is 100 % green and sustainable, capturing and enjoying the energy produced by hydro- (73 %), bio- (19 %) and windpower (8 %).
+Local power production is 100 % renewable and sustainable, capturing and enjoying the energy produced by hydro, bio and wind power.
 One of four national wind-power centers is located in the region.
-1500 wind turbines are in the pipeline.
+Additional 1500 wind turbines are in the pipeline to be installed.

 Wind power is being actively developed in the region.
 Substantial electricity cost savings are achieved with continuing investments.

 Östersund is one of the most ideal places for hydro power production in Sweden.
 In the region there are a number of hydro power plants along the river Indalsälven, providing strong grid resilience and redundancy.